-- 1. Resident, visitor and employee parking spaces as stated in Table C.6, Part 5 Off-Street Parking and Loading/Unloading of this By-law. - 2.
+- 1. Resident, visitor and employee parking spaces shall be provided as stated in Table C. 6, Part 5 Off-Street Parking and Loading/Unloading of this By-law. - 2.
 Fifty percent (50%) of all required resident parking spaces shall be provided as underground parking or as parking within the building envelope. - 3.
 Parking within the required setbacks is not permitted. - 4.
-No parking shall be permitted in the front of the main entrance of a multiple unit residential building, except for the purpose of short term drop-off or pick-up and parking for the disabled. - 5.
-Tandem parking for ground-oriented multiple unit residential buildings shall be permitted as follows: - (a) For underground parking, a maximum of ten percent (10%) of all required resident parking spaces may be provided as tandem parking spaces; - (b) Dwelling units with tandem parking spaces shall not be permitted direct vehicular access to an adjacent highway; - (c) Tandem parking spaces must be attached to each dwelling unit, excluding parking spaces provided as underground parking; and - (d) Both tandem parking spaces must be held by the same owner.
+Tandem parking for ground-oriented multiple unit residential buildings shall be permitted as follows: - (a) A maximum of fifty percent (50%) of all required resident parking spaces may be provided as tandem parking spaces, excluding parking spaces provided as underground parking.
+For underground parking a maximum of ten percent (10%) of all required resident parking spaces may be provided as tandem parking spaces; - (b) Dwelling units with tandem parking spaces shall not be permitted direct vehicular access to an adjacent highway; - (c) Tandem parking spaces must be attached to each dwelling unit, excluding parking spaces provided as underground parking; and - (d) Both tandem parking spaces must be held by the same owner.